Remembering Luke: The Abbate Family’s Journey Into The 5th Quarter

 “I knew the bones of the story were very dramatic and tragic, as well as extremely inspirational,” says Rick Bieber, who wrote, directed and produced The 5th Quarter.
 “This family, the team, the school and the community all came together in response to the death of a 15-year-old boy.
 That ended up driving them to exceed their own expectations and turn a tragic loss into a triumphant football season.”

-Bieber was introduced to the Abbate family of Marietta, Ga., at the end of Wake Forest University’s 2006 Cinderella football season, spending several days with them in Miami right before the team’s Orange Bowl appearance.
-At that first meeting, Bieber and the Abbates discussed what it would be like to expose so intimate and tragic a story in a feature film that millions of people would have an opportunity to see.
+Bieber was introduced to the Abbate family of Marietta, Georgia, at the end of Wake Forest University’s 2006 Cinderella football season, spending several days with them in Miami right before the team’s Orange Bowl appearance.
+At that first meeting, Bieber and the Abbates discussed what it would be like to expose so intimate and tragic a story in a feature film that millions of people

 Don’t miss the gmc World Premiere movie, The 5th Quarter, Sunday, November 13th at 7 and 9 pm.
 Click here to get the FREE movie discussion guide.